mcataford/searchable-list-prompt/README.md

 ## Features

+### Searching

+You can enter regular expressions in the prompt to search through choices.
+If a regexp is incomplete or invalid, it's taken as-is as a search string.

 ### Choices

 `choices` is a function or an array of items used to populate the prompt's list.
 It can be a list of __strings__, __numbers__ or __objects__.
 In the case of object choices, they should have same format as [the `choices` parameter described by Inquirer](https://github.com/SBoudrias/Inquirer.js#objects).